This

 strip and the other on the other strip was very short and would get

 even shorter if the train speed was increased.
-Another factor
+The main factor,

-was that Gilbert was using very shallow flanges on the locomotive
+was that Gilbert was using very shallow flanges on the locomotives

-drivers in 1946 and they tended to derail.
-Also the cars in 1946
+and cars in 1946 and they tended to derail.
+Adding to